UnseenAcademical/HexPrint/README.md

 All terrain in HexPrint has a height associated with it.
 A normal land tile has a height of 1, for example.
 Two land tiles stacked on top of each other means the stack has a height of 2.
 This height is important for calculating line of sight and movement, but can also serve as a rules-based way to determine the correct terrain piece to print.

 Height is always a round number.
 Any tile less than a height of 1 (for example, water tiles) is the height of the tile under it.

+Certain models have special rules that interact with height.

 ## Tags